Worries grow about Indonesian sub's crew as oxygen dwindles

-JAKARTA, Indonesia (AP) — Rescuers continued an urgent search Friday for an Indonesian submarine that disappeared two days ago and has less than a day's supply of oxygen left for its 53 crew.
+JAKARTA, Indonesia (AP) — Indonesian navy ships were scouring the waters off Bali on Friday as they raced against time to find a submarine that disappeared two days ago and has less than a day’s supply of oxygen left for its 53 crew.

 “Our main priority is the safety of 53 crew members,” Widodo said in a televised address on Thursday.
 “To the family of the crew members, I can understand your feelings and we are doing our best to save all crew members on board.”

-The submarine was expected to run out of oxygen by around 3 a.m.
-Saturday, navy chief of staff Adm.
-Yudo Margono has said.

-The search has been concentrated around an oil slick found near the location of the submarine's last dive.
-But there's no conclusive evidence the oil was from the sub.
-Margono said oil could have spilled from a crack in the submarine’s fuel tank or the crew could have released fuel and fluids to reduce the vessel’s weight so it could surface.
+There's been no conclusive evidence the oil slick was from the sub.
+Navy Chief of Staff Adm.
+Yudo Margono said oil could have spilled from a crack in the submarine’s fuel tank or the crew could have released fuel and fluids to reduce the vessel’s weight so it could surface.

-Margono said an unidentified object with high magnetism was located at a depth of 50 to 100 meters (165 to 330 feet) and officials hope it’s the submarine.
+Margono said an unidentified object with high magnetism was located at a depth of 50 to 100 meters (165 to 330 feet) and officials held out hope it’s the submarine.

-The navy has also said it believes the submarine sank to a depth of 600-700 meters (2,000-2,300 feet), much deeper than its collapse depth — the depth at which water pressure would be greater than the hull could withstand.
-The vessel's collapse depth was estimated at 200 meters (655 feet) by a South Korean company that refitted the vessel in 2009-2012.
+The navy also said it believes the submarine sank to a depth of 600-700 meters (2,000-2,300 feet), much deeper than its collapse depth at which water pressure would be greater than the hull could withstand.
+The vessel’s collapse depth was estimated at 200 meters (655 feet) by a South Korean company that refitted the vessel in 2009-2012.

 The cause of the disappearance is still uncertain.
 The navy has said an electrical failure could have left the submarine unable to execute emergency procedures to resurface.